yuchen1024/Kunlun/README.md

 ## Overview

-We give a C++ wrapper for OpenSSL, make it handy to use, without worrying about the cumbersome memory management and memorizing the long interfaces.
+We give a C++ wrapper for OpenSSL, make it handy to use, without worrying about the cumbersome memory management and memorizing the complex interfaces.
 Based on this wrapper, we are going to build an efficient and modular crypto library.

+## Design philosophy

+Provide a neat and clean interfaces for big integer and ec group operations.
+However, the style of interfaces is hard to unify.
+So far, the library is not stable.
+It will keep involve.

+## Issues

+* OpenSSL does not support pre-computation for customized generator.
+* bn_ctx is not thread-safe, so in many places it is hard to apply the SIMD parallel optimization.

+If the above two issues get solved, the performance of Kunlun will be better.

+## To do list (impossible missions for me)

+1. PRF, PRG
+2. oblivious transfer
+3. garbled circuit
+4. secret sharing
+5. zk-SNARK
+6. ...

 ## Specifications